 Grocery Stores: the city of Langford and the town of Sooke (both approximately 20 minutes from the cottage) have grocery stores.
 Langford has a Superstore as well as several grocery stores, while Sooke has Village Foods and Western Foods.
 We suggest shopping for groceries prior to heading to the cottage.

-Convenience Store: Bill's Food & Feed is approximately 5 minutes drive from the cottage at the intersection of Gillespie and East Sooke Roads.
+Convenience Store: Bill's Food & Feed (also called East Sooke Grocer) is approximately 5 minutes drive from the cottage at the intersection of Gillespie and East Sooke Roads.

 Travel Information: please visit our Travel Resources section for information on ferries, passports, weather, etc.